geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-12/meeting-transcript.md

 I will review those.
 That sounds good.
 Yeah.
-I mean, yeah, if I...
+I mean, yeah, if I..
 If I get some errors, then I can add a symbolic fuzzer as well.
 And the other thing I posted was maybe arguing to make givenMods actually ProDev.

 ##### **Chenyu** [[00:22:32](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=1352)]